Stanhoe Pit

 Takeaway food

 Stanhoe has no takeaway outlets, so for fast food you’ll have to look further afield.
-Our two nearest takeaways are:
+Our nearest takeaways are:

 Docking Fish Bar